IT Reuse and recycling

 1. The computer, laptop, tablet, or mobile phone is donated

-We are working with Bristol City Council to give working electrical IT equipment to schools, charities, and disadvantaged communities for free.
-Your old devices help residents access education and employment opportunities.
+We work with Bristol City Council to give working electrical IT equipment to schools, charities, and disadvantaged communities for free.

 2. We sell IT equipment in our Reuse Shops

 If your old or redundant device is suitable for reuse, we will wipe all your data, test it, and sell it in the Hartcliffe Way and Avonmouth Reuse Shops or via our eBay store.
-The money raised from sales helps support our reuse and also local charity work in the Bristol area.

 3. Recycle components from your devices

-Technology that’s in good working order is prepared for reuse.
 If broken, we recycle the components, stopping toxic materials from leaking into the environment.

 FAQ – Computer/IT equipment recycling in Bristol